TidalWavesNode/candles_miner_pub/README.md

 ```
 python3 predicthourly.py
+python3 predictdaily.py
+python3 predictweekly.py
+python3 predictall.py
 ```
 This script:
-- Applies the trained model to classify each as Green or Red
+- Applies the trained model to classify each prediction as Green or Red
 - Adds a blended confidence score
 - Price predictions using TAO/USDT data from CADLI
 - Writes output to `predictions_hourly.txt`